When does a physical system compute?: Non-standard computing: computation or experiment?

 In contrast to the highly-developed and scalable theories of classical computers, non-standard computing devices generally have a theory that is much less well developed.
 This leads to problems of scale, composition, and confidence that cast doubt on the use of a system as a computer.
 Amongst unconventional paradigms, quantum computing has the best characterised physical theory.
-As with classical digital computer, quantum computers are highly engineered, with quantum states used to represent ``qubits'', the smallest unit of quantum information \cite{blueprint,Ladd2010}.
+As with classical digital computers, quantum computers are highly engineered, with quantum states used to represent ``qubits'', the smallest unit of quantum information \cite{blueprint,Ladd2010}.
 Despite the excellent physical theory of quantum mechanics available, however, there is still argument over whether certain specific systems are truly implementing quantum computation.
 Consider, for example, the D-Wave machines \cite{dwaveweb,Johnson2011, dwave100}.
-Originally described as implementing a relatively simple quantum annealing paradigm, the consensus has shifted (not least within D-Wave itself) that this physical theory is not a good fit for predicting the computational abilities of the machines.
-Work is now underway to characterise the devices at a mathematical and phenomenological level, treating them as black boxes \cite{physicsdwave}.
+Originally presented as implementing a relatively simple quantum annealing paradigm, the consensus has shifted (not least within D-Wave itself) that this physical theory is not a good fit for predicting the computational abilities of the machines.
+Work is now underway to characterise the devices at a mathematical and phenomenological level, treating them as black boxes \cite{physicsdwave,dwaveeth}.

 This characterisation process crops up frequently in unconventional computing: rather than describing all the physics, as with classical computing, outputs are matched to inputs mathematically.
 This phenomenological theory can have predictive power (this input is taken to that output); however, the fact that it is only phenomenological directly impacts on the degree of confidence with which the theory is held.
 Without an underlying physical theory, a phenomenological theory has to do a lot more work to convince that all relevant changes have been taken into account and that the computation can be relied on.
-Furthermore, different sized systems must be characterised separately, as there is no underlying theory of the device.
+Furthermore, different sized systems must be characterised separately, as there is no scalable underlying theory of the device.
+Without a reliable theory, in what way can the physical evolution of the device predict the abstract evolution of the computation that is supposed to be being run?

 In the end, the question of whether or not an unconventional system can be used as a computer comes down to a simple question: what is the confidence that the abstract/physical diagram for the computation commutes?
 Without this confidence, it is not computing.
 There are two options for what is happening, based on the consequence of a mismatch between theory and physical system (\ie a large $\epsilon$): if the conclusion is that the system must be re-designed then the system is being engineered; if the theory of the fundamental dynamics is taken as at fault then what is happening is an experiment.
 Either way, it is not computing.